Want to level up your Facebook tagging skills?

 Where Tagging Happens on Facebook

-- Posts: Tag businesses in a status update to give credit or draw attention.
+• Posts: Tag a business page in a status update to give credit or draw attention.

-- Check-ins: Tag locations or local businesses to show where you are.
+• Check-ins: Tag locations or local businesses to share where you are.

-Both personal and business accounts can use tagging, though settings may restrict who can tag or be tagged.
-This helps maintain relevance and prevent spam.
+Both personal and business accounts support tagging, though privacy settings may limit who can tag or be tagged.
+This keeps tagging relevant and avoids spam.

 How Do I Publish a Page on Facebook